FelipeASoares314/users-registry/README.md

 A user registration aplication.

 # APIs
 This project exposes a set of apis for users management.
+Only logged users can see other users and you can edit and delete only your user.
 For the APIs documentation go to <base-app-url>/swagger-ui.html.

 # Build
 To build this project you must have maven and JDK 11 installed.